rekalogika/rekalogika.dev/docs/mapper/08-preset.md

 /** @var Book $book */
 /** @var BookDto $bookDto */

-// if a Book is being mapped to a BookDto, use the provided $bookDto
+// this means if a Book is being mapped to a BookDto, use the provided $bookDto
 $presetMapping = new PresetMapping([
     $book => [
         BookDto::class => $bookDto,